AddressFinder/addressfinder-magento/README.md

 ## 3. Configuring the module

-The module's settings are controlled within `Stores -> Configuration -> Services -> AddressFinder`.
+The module's settings are controlled within `Stores -> Configuration -> Services -> Addressfinder`.

 > Most settings in Magento 2 are guarded with sensible defaults.
 To customise settings,  you'll need to uncheck the **use system value** for any settings you would like to customise.